MPMG-DCC-UFMG/C01/src/entry_probing/README.md

 In its constructor, it adds a `response` event to the supplied page so that we can capture the response when we access the URL.
 The request must be done manually outside of this class, and before the call to `process` is made.
-The `process` method gets the response and returns it as a `ResponseData` instance.
+The `process` method gets the response and returns it as a `ResponseData` instance, overwriting the `text` property with the text of the currently open page.
 All methods are implemented as coroutines, since Pyppeteer works asynchronously.

 ```
 browser = await launch()